 1) Determine the account balance on December 31st of the previous year by account

-2) Find the distribution factor listed on the IRA calculation tables corresponding to your age as seen in the chart below.
+2) Find the distribution factor listed on the IRA calculation tables corresponding to your age

 3) Divide the account balance by the distribution factor number to determine your RMD.

 When Should I take my RMD?
 You will be required to take your RMD from your accounts prior to December 31 each year, except for the year you turn 70 1/2 , when you are required to take the RMD by April 1 of the following year.
 Failure to take the withdrawal as required may result in a 50% IRS excise penalty on the amount of the distribution you should have taken.
 The RMD amount is calculated based on the total in the retirement account as of December 31 of the prior year, so even if that account has a zero balance this year, the balance of that account from last year will impact the RMD requirements you have this year.

 If you have multiple IRA accounts you may take the aggregate required total from one of the accounts, or the required amount from each account, or any other mixture of withdrawals from those impacted accounts; as long as you satisfy at least the full amount of the RMD as calculated across all accounts.
 There are valid investment planning reasons why you may want to vary how you take your RMDs from your IRAs.

 If actively working beyond 70 1/2, you may be able to defer 401(k)/403(b) RMDs without penalty.
 Generally, you must take your distribution each year whether you are working or not from your IRA type accounts.
 However, if you are still actively working past the age of 70 ½, it is possible to defer your Defined Contribution Plan RMSs (such as 401(k)/403(b) accounts) until retirement.
 As with anything else, conditions apply and require:

 • That you are actively employed currently.

 • Your current employer sponsors the 401(k) plan in question (a former employer 401(k) requires an RMD after age 70 ½.